Pre-school wheeze – Emergency management in children

 • no further investigations are required

-During admission to SSU:
+During admission to STTA:

 • Salbutamol frequency can be weaned (“stretched”) by appropriately trained nursing or medical staff, depending on local practices